 Image from alimed.com

-Shower benches are a great tool that help you conserve energy while showering by sitting.
+Shower benches help you conserve energy while showering by sitting.
 Also, you’ll reduce your risk of falls while you’re in the shower.
-Shower benches come in different shapes and sizes so they can be catered to your needs and your bathtub.
+Shower benches come in different shapes and sizes to fit your needs and your bathtub.

 7. Pill Box Organizer

 Image from AUVON on Amazon.com